osaario/T-110.5130-Indoor-Mapping-Project/README.md

 * Design (How architectural design and lower level design is done?
 Modeling tools used?
 Validation?)
 * Quality assurance (quality goals, QA practices, …)
 * Tools (Summary of all tools used.
 Mention version numbers and availability information, if relevant to the project.
 Description of all development and test environments that are needed; both software and hardware environments.)

+---

+Time tracking:
+- Use trello as a backlog
+- Tasks created by the project leader

+Documenting:
+- Google docs
+- Documents can be shared to stakeholders in the cloud (Discussion on what the stakeholders' prefer?)

+Communication:
+- To be decided with the stakeholders

+Version control:
+- Git
+- Pull requests and feature branches

+Design:

+- Standard Android MVC architecure pattern with Reactive data flow
+- No modeling tools needed

+QA:

+- Unit tests for algorithms
+- Ad-hoc testing for UI

+Tools:

+- Android studio with Gradle build system
+- Real life test devices since emulators lack relevant sensor data

 ### 5. Schedule and resources